 - Its is also haram to recite the four surah’s that contain the wajib sajda

 - Any parts of your body are not allowed to touch the Quran

 - A person is also not allowed to perform the hajj

-It’s said that you are not to see these rules a limitation but rather a reprieve for your own being.
-Therefore as a woman you do not feel ashamed since menstruation is just a process that lasts for a few days before coming to an end.
+It’s said that you are not to see these rules as a limitation but rather a reprieve for your own being.
+Therefore as a woman, you do not feel ashamed since menstruation is just a process that lasts for a few days before coming to an end.